codeandcodes/subs/README.md

   # output: Hello, this is the root route!%
   ```

-2. If not started in dev mode, you must authenticate
+2. Note: you must authenticate to onlysubs
   ```
   curl -X 'POST' \
   'http://localhost:3000/loginUser' \